beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 ### `src/http/get-index/index.js`

 This is the root function of our app that serves the view.
-We must note that we are getting the actual `HTML` from our `views` directory which we will talk more about below.
+We must note that we are getting the actual `HTML` from our `views` directory, which we will discuss below.
 This function is also incrementing and storing each page view into a database supplied here by Begin data.

 ```javascript
 // src/http/get-index/index.js